nopara73/ForeverAloneProgramming/README.md

-# Forever Alone Programming
+# Forever Alone Programming II

-Software Development Methodology for Solo Programmers and Small Teams
+Not alone anymore!
+We have minions now.
+Little souls in the machine can now write and execute code for us.
+This emerging programming primitive warrants a whole new revision to FAP, the **software development methodology for solo programmers and small teams** which I came up with exaclty a decade ago.

 ## Table Of Contents